eaedk/Titanic-Survival-API/README.md

         http://127.0.0.1:8000/docs

 ## Screenshots
-This is a vies of the API's docs page
+This is a view of the API's docs page

 ![](imgs/docs.png)